 - Making a final decision

 But after new pollution studies and emissions scandals, diesel engines are now being targeted by tax increases and urban emission charges.
-And diesel sales are expected to drop even further in London as ULEZ was rolled out.
+Diesel sales dropped still further in London as ULEZ was rolled out.
 The trend has been similar with the introduction of Birmingham’s Clean Air Zone (CAZ) .

 So can a new or second-hand diesel car still be a wise investment?
 And if you currently own a diesel vehicle, is it a good time to sell?

 There are definitely still benefits to buying or owning a diesel car, despite the introduction of the diesel ‘toxin tax’.
 And if you’re considering selling your vehicle, the news may not be as bad as you might have thought.

-So whether you’re looking to buy or sell a diesel car, or even exploring leasing one, our guide should help you make the right decision.
+So whether you’re looking to sell a diesel car, or even exploring leasing a new petrol one, our guide should help you make the right decision.